 Changeable values form a bit mask, stored in nonvolatile memory, that dictates which of the current values and saved values can be changed by a Mode Select command.
 A "one" allows a change to a corresponding bit; a "zero" allows no change.
-For example, in Table 9 refer to Mode page 01, in the row entitled "CHG."
+For example, in Table 8 refer to Mode page 01, in the first row titled "CHG."
 These are hex numbers representing the changeable values for Mode page 01.
-Note that bytes 04, 05, 06, and 07 are not changeable, because those fields are all zeros.
-If some changeable code had a hex value EF, that equates to the binary pattern 1110 1111.
-If there is a zero in any bit position in the field, it means that bit is not changeable.
+Note in columns 1 and 2 (bytes 00 and 01), there is 00h, which indicates that in bytes 00 and 01 none of the bits are changeable.
+Note also that bytes 04, 05, 06, and 07 are not changeable, because those fields are all zeros.
+In byte 02, hex value EF equates to the binary pattern 1110 1111.
+If there were a zero in any bit position in the field, it means that bit is not changeable.
 Bits 7, 6, 5, 3, 2, 1, and 0 are changeable, because those bits are all ones.
 Bit 4 is not changeable.
+In this particular example, it indicates 7 of 8 error recovery control bits are changeable.
+FF in column 4 indicates all bits in byte 3 are changeable.